nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `deleteR INDEX`

-* Deletes the reservation at the specified `INDEX`
+* Deletes the reservation at the specified `INDEX`.

 Example:
 * `deleteR 1` deletes the 1st reservation in the display reservation list.